Mcduderson/HW-11-NoteTaker/README.md

 # HW-11-NoteTaker

 ## Summary
 This simple note taking application allows you to save notes with a title and plain text.
-Powered by ExpressJS, the Note Taker app makes creating, viewing, and deleting notes a cinch!
+Powered by ExpressJS, the Note Taker app makes creating, viewing, and deleting notes easy.

 ## Prerequisites
 * [NodeJS](https://nodejs.org/)